Mornington Peninsula Freeway: Northern extension

 The state government claimed that the freeway would "improve travel times and ease congestion in Melbourne's south east" and provide "safer, more reliable journeys".
 The government promises the freeway will save 10 minutes off journeys during evening peak hour between the Springvale Road and the Dingley Bypass with the freeway carrying 80,000 cars daily by 2031.
 The freeway is set to remove up to 13,000 trucks from the nearby local and arterial roads each day.
 It will also improve access to Monash, Melbourne's largest employment area outside of the CBD, and to the Moorabbin Airport area.
 The Dingley Bypass will also have an extra 7900 cars daily due to the freeway in 2031.
 Noise walls are also expected along the new freeway to reduce vehicle noise near residential areas as well as a shared user path along the entire freeway.

-CPB/Seymour Whyte Joint Venture and McConnell Dowell/Decmil Joint Venture submitted tenders to build the freeway.
-The McConnell Dowell/Decmil Joint Venture was announced as the preferred contractor in 2019.
-Construction started in October 2019 and the freeway was opened as an extension of the Mornington Peninsula Freeway on 21 November 2021.
+A CPB / Seymour Whyte joint venture and McConnell Dowell / Decmil joint venture submitted tenders to build the freeway.
+The McConnell Dowell / Decmil joint venture was announced as the preferred contractor in 2019.
+Construction started in October 2019 and the freeway was opened as an extension of the Mornington Peninsula Freeway on 21 November 2021 with all signage reflecting this.

 The extension involved the construction of 6 new bridges, 4 new grade-separated interchanges as well as a new full diamond interchange with Thames Promenade on the previous northern section.
 The extension also included the construction on a new shared walking and cycling path.
 The extension was built with entry and exit ramps on major roads including Springvale, Governor, Lower Dandenong and Centre Dandenong Roads.
 The extension intersects Dingley Bypass with traffic lights.
 A new shared walking and cycling path was also built along the extension.